Skip to main content

 Fix VersionDisplays the version of the package where the issue is fixed (when a patch is available).

-File PathIf applicable, displays the filesystem path to the vulnerable package source.
+File PathIf applicable, displays the file system path to the vulnerable package source.

 CVE, Package Name, and Package Namespace Tab View